Keno's

 Review

-This is one of the few albums by The Beatles that I rarely play, in fact up to about the time I finally decided to review it, I hadn't played in it so many years that I could not recall the last time I did give it a spin.
+This is one of the few albums by The Beatles that I rarely play, in fact up to about the time I finally decided to review it, I hadn't played it in so many years that I could not recall the last time I did give it a spin.
 I only decided to review it here after several fellow Beatle fans wrote me asking why I hadn't reviewed it.
 For whatever reason, this LP just didn't click for me, perhaps because I felt it was John Lennon's weakest, and he always was my favorite Beatle.
 But after playing it non-stop for the last week, I find I'm once again asking myself why there are so many old albums put out years ago, that now I finally dig a lot, and this one has joined that growing list.

 Revolver is a very spacey, druggy, trippy and far out album.
 You can tell they were smoking a lot of weed when this gem was recorded.
 The first two real Beatle drug songs turn up on here, Lennon's "Dr. Roberts", about a real doctor who first turned them on to LSD, and Paul McCartney's "Got to Get You Into My Life", which at the time of its release, nobody knew it was written entirely about his love for marijuana.
 Yet several of the other songs on Revolver are really why I say it is such a spacey sounding album, especially the ones where George Harrison's excellent sitar playing kicks in.